DIA-X

 I began by sketching different layout configurations to explore how the components could work together.
 I didn’t spend too much time at this stage, as I wanted to move quickly into testing the ideas in physical form.

-I moved on to rapid prototyping with LEGO to quickly explore the system’s spatial layout.
+I moved on to prototyping with LEGO to quickly explore the system’s spatial layout.
 Its modularity allowed me to freely rearrange components, helping me test spacing, refine the configuration, and take more accurate measurements once the layout was finalised.
+The Lego model helped explore the overall form factor, button placement, and how users naturally held the device.

 It was a hands-on but challenging process.
 With many parts to account for, maintaining compactness became a key constraint.
-After about three hours of focused iteration, the components finally sat together well and the layout felt resolved.
+After a few hours of focused iteration, the components finally sat together well and the layout felt resolved.
 Through this process, I realised my thinking becomes clearer through making and building.

 Embracing the mess and the unknown.